luigi-palladino/phri/README.md

 Author:
 Luigi Palladino - luigi.palladino@studenti.univr.it

-The scope of the project is to reproduce the 4-CH teleopration architecture proposed in D. Sun, F. Naghdy and H. Du, "Wave-Variable-Based Passivity Control of Four-Channel Nonlinear Bilateral Teleoperation System Under Time Delays," in IEEE/ASME Transactions on Mechatronics, vol. 21, no. 1, pp. 238-253, Feb.
-2016, doi: 10.1109/TMECH.2015.2442586.
+The scope of the project is to reproduce the 4-CH teleopration architecture proposed in the [original paper](https://ieeexplore.ieee.org/document/7119588):

+_D.
+Sun, F. Naghdy and H. Du, "Wave-Variable-Based Passivity Control of Four-Channel Nonlinear Bilateral Teleoperation System Under Time Delays," in IEEE/ASME Transactions on Mechatronics, vol. 21, no. 1, pp. 238-253, Feb.
+2016, doi: 10.1109/TMECH.2015.2442586._

 ![proposed-architecture](/images/proposed_architecture.png "proposed_architecture")